abhishekGupta18/NestJs-backend-practice/README.md

   ```

 - Create a `.env` file in the root of your project.
 Copy the contents from `.env.example` and replace them with actual values to avoid runtime issues.
+- We have integarted background workers using **Redis Queues**, If you wish not to use any background workers, The respective directory & it's dependencies can be removed directly. `/redis` directory is still needed for cacheing.

 > 💡 **Note:** We have integrated **Prometheus**, **Grafana**, **Loki**, and **Promtail** for Application Performance Monitoring (APM) and centralized logging to help you monitor and visualize metrics in your NestJS application.